Finding Aids for Historic Images of Buildings in the UK and Ireland

 - Knight, C., Old

-England: A Pictorial Musem of Regal, Ecclesiastical, Baronial, Municipal
+England: A Pictorial Museum of Regal, Ecclesiastical, Baronial, Municipal

 and Popular Antiquities (1844).